 Unlike bacterial infections, viral infections don’t respond to antibiotic treatment.
 Instead, treatment relies on getting plenty of rest and fluids.

-If your child is over 6 months old, they can be given ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) to help relieve fevers and body aches.
-Avoid giving them aspirin, which can cause Reyes syndrome in children.
+If your child is over 6 months old, they can be given ibuprofen (Motrin, Advil) to help relieve fevers and body aches.
+Babies younger than 6 months can get acetaminophen (Tylenol).
+Avoid giving them aspirin, which can cause Reye’s syndrome in children.